jcalixte/jcalixte.github.io/README.md

-# jcalixte.github.io
+# Julien Calixte's Curriculum Vitae

-Julien Calixte's website
+This is Julien Calixte's portfolio.